-Compressed air is an integral part of modern society, increasing productivity, precision and speed in a broad range of industries.
+Compressed air is an integral part of modern society.
+Air compressors are used for increasing productivity, precision and speed in a broad range of industries.
 It can strengthen power tools to make construction easier.
 It can portion ingredients with perfect, dependable accuracy, eliminating human error.
 It can increase the speed at which products move along assembly lines.
-Compressed air is an important tool for both mass production and do-it-yourself projects.
+Compressed air is an essential tool for both mass production and do-it-yourself projects.

 What Industries Use Air Compressors?

-Each industry has unique standards, requirements and varying levels of demand.
-Businesses in some industries require several air compressors connected with one another, while companies in other industries fare perfectly fine with a single compressor.
+Air compressor industrial uses change depending on each industry’s unique standards, requirements and varying levels of demand.
+Businesses in some industries require several connected air compressors, while companies in other sectors fare perfectly fine with a single compressor.
 Due to this variation, experts have fine-tuned air compressor technology to fit each industry best.
-Different air compressor models and accessories are best suited to different industries.
+Different air compressor models and accessories are best suited to various industries.
 Compressed air has become commonplace in much of modern production.
 Among the industries that use compressed air are:

-Professionals in all these industries have streamlined processes, improved precision and reduced labor demands with compressed air, and each industry has unique applications for compressed air.
+Professionals in all these industries have streamlined processes, improved precision and reduced labor demands with compressed air, and each sector has unique applications for compressed air.
 As a result, industries tend to use specific models with various advantages.
-Discover the different air compressor model preferences per industry.
+Discover the different compressors for industrial applications and model preferences per industry.

 Air compressors come in handy along every step of automotive production — from assembly to painting to quality control.
 Compressed air in the automotive industry has made vehicle assembly and maintenance less physically demanding and less time-consuming.
 Tasks that would take hours now take only moments with an air compressor.
-As a result, automotive factories are more efficient, and do-it-yourself vehicle projects are more accessible.
-Compressed air is useful for powering the pneumatic tools necessary for vehicle construction and repair.
+As a result, automotive factories are more efficient and do-it-yourself vehicle projects are more accessible.
+Compressed air helps power the pneumatic tools necessary for vehicle construction and repair.

 For the automotive industry, the best option is a rotary screw compressor, which uses a pair of rotating helical screws to force air through the chamber.
 These air compressors offer continuous airflow with little downtime.
 They are easy to maintain, with fewer parts than other compressors.
 They produce less heat and operate at high horsepower, even in extreme temperature environments.
 They’re ideal for automotive factories full of heat-producing machinery or garages without temperature control.

 The most advanced rotary screw compressor is a Quincy QGS model with 5-100 horsepower.
-With its low oil-carryover, this model is ideal for protecting automotive pneumatic tools.
+With its low oil carryover, this model is ideal for protecting automotive pneumatic tools.
 Additionally, its vibration isolation makes for quiet operation.
-This promotes operator comfort and safety, whether in a factory or a garage.
-The QGS model is also commonly chosen for the automotive industry because of its easy maintenance — the spin-on filter makes preventative maintenance simple, and one access panel contains all of the serviceable components.
+Vibration isolation promotes operator comfort and safety, whether in a factory or a garage.
+The QGS model is also commonly chosen for the automotive industry because of its easy maintenance — the spin-on filter makes preventative maintenance straightforward.
+At the same time, one access panel contains all serviceable components.

 In the pharmaceutical industry, precision and cleanliness are top priorities.
 For the most reliably accurate results, pharmaceutical companies use air compressors.
-In fact, compressed air was likely involved in creating almost every medicinal pill or tablet you’ve ever encountered.
+Compressed air was likely involved in creating almost every medicinal pill or tablet you’ve ever encountered.
 Laboratory professionals use pneumatic tools to portion ingredients exactly per their formulas.
 The hardening and coating of medicines also require compressed air.
-Even the plastic containers for packaging medicines are molded and labeled with compressed air.
+Even plastic containers for packaging medicines are molded and labeled with compressed air.

 The most popular air compressors in pharmaceuticals are oil-free compressors.
-An oil-free compressor provides the most sterile air possible, which is why they’re a necessity for pharmaceutical environments.
+An oil-free compressor provides the most sterile air possible, so it’s necessary for pharmaceutical environments.
 Even the tiniest amount of oil contamination can compromise the air in a sterile industry.
-A QOF 2-30 horsepower Oil-Free Scroll Compressor meets the Class Zero Standard applied to many pharmaceutical facilities.
+A QOF 2-30 horsepower Oil-Free Scroll Compressor meets the Class Zero Standard for many pharmaceutical facilities.

 An oil-injected compressor might be fine for other industries, like automotive or railroad.
 But critical environments with high-sterility standards require oil-free compressors.
 You’ll find oil-free compressors in most pharmaceutical, food production and medical industries.

 Even in manufacturing and factory environments, many industries are switching to oil-free compressors due to their cost savings and cleaner air production.
-Oil-free compressors are also a more environmentally-conscious choice, as they tend to require less power to operate.
+Oil-free compressors are also a more environmentally conscious choice, as they require less power.

 If you’ve ever ridden a train, you’ve experienced compressed-air-powered components, whether or not you realized it.
-The doors, brakes and suspension of a train all rely on compressed air to function.
+A train’s doors, brakes and suspension all rely on compressed air to function.
 Think about what could happen if one of these components failed to work.
 Failing doors result in trapped passengers.
-Unplanned halting causes delays and expensive repairs, while failing brakes are obviously dangerous for everyone involved.
-A poor suspension system means turbulence — for passengers, this would be unpleasant, and for cargo, this could mean damage.
+Unplanned halting causes delays and expensive repairs, while failing brakes are dangerous for everyone involved.
+A poor suspension system means turbulence — this would be unpleasant for passengers, and for cargo, this could mean damage.

 To prevent any of these scenarios, reliable compressed air is a must.
 The best option for the considerable demand of railway operation is the QGD 15-60 horsepower Gear Drive Compressor.
 Up to six of them can network together for heavy-duty applications.
 Providing compressed air to dozens of doors, a suspension system and brakes certainly qualifies as a heavy-duty application.
 For the safety of everyone in or near a rolling train, reliability is paramount.